Esshaan-Mahajan/FCN_Image_Segmentation/README.md

-Note: This was part of my work for my research intern at IIITD.
+Note: This was part of my work as research intern at IIITD.